FallibleInc/security-guide-for-developers/README.md

 11.2 Data integrity check for 3rd party code
 11.3 Certificate Pinning
 12. Configuration mistakes
-12.0 Provisoning in cloud: Ports, Shodan & AWS
+12.0 Provisioning in cloud: Ports, Shodan & AWS
 12.1 Honey, you left the debug mode on
 12.2 Logging (or not logging)
 12.3 Monitoring